Last Updated on May 30, 2022 by Latrice

-Once you’ve detoxed from highly processed foods and are comfortably eating 3 meals of real foods a day, you can begin cutting back on carbs to speed up weight loss.
+Once you’ve detoxed from highly processed foods and are comfortably eating 3 meals of real foods a day, you can begin cutting back on carbs.

 To begin cutting back on carbs, remove all types of potatoes from your diet, cut out high sugar fruits like bananas and apples, quit eating beans, cut out starchy vegetables like carrots, and limit raw nuts.

 Instead, eat meat, low-carb vegetables, and healthy animal fats.

 Although healthier choices, high-carb real foods can still cause cravings, an increased appetite and unhealthy blood sugar regulation.
 They can stall weight loss.

 This is why low carb, keto, and carnivore diets have been working well for so many.
 They remove even more of the foods that can lead to weight gain.

 To start intermittent fasting, cut out breakfast or dinner, but most of all listen to your body.
 If you don’t need to eat dinner, but have gotten into a habit of eating dinner although you’re not really hungry, cut it out.